divyansh4294/fake-news-classifier/README.md

 Each of the extracted features were used in all of the classifiers.
 Once fitting the model, we compared the accuracy and checked the confusion matrix.

+# Next To Do

+* We can apply Logistic Regression, SVM models
+* We can you hyperparameter tuning techniques to get better accuracy